Copyright © Hannah White 2014

 Please let us celebrate each other and stick to challenging culture as a whole instead.

-Hannah White's single Almost Christmas Day as featured on the BBC Mark Forrest evening show is available to download via all major online music retailers.
+Hannah White's single Almost Christmas Day, as featured on the BBC Mark Forrest evening show, is avaiable to download via all major online music retailers.

-This track is not just a Christmas song.
-Produced by Gerry Diver (of Sam Lee's Mercury nominated album 'A Ground of Its Own', and Lisa Knapp's MOJO award winning album 'A Branch of May' as well as her BBC 2 Folk award nominated album 'A Hidden Seam), Almost Christmas Day has all the angst and festive folklore of the most enduring seasonal songs but tells a story that can be appreciated all year round.
+Produced by Gerry Diver (of Sam Lee's Mercury nominated album 'A Ground of Its Own', and Lisa Knapp's MOJO award winning album 'A Branch of May' as well as her BBC 2 Folk award nominated album 'A Hidden Seam) this is not just another Christmas song, Almost Christmas Day has all the angst and festive folklore of the most enduring seasonal songs and true to folk tradition, tells a story that is timeless.

 Since the release of her debut album 'Poetry' in 2009, London born singer songwriter and feminist mother of two Hannah White has collaborated with BRIT Award winner Simon Ellis, BBC 2 Folk Award winner Gerry Diver, and blues legend Roger Cotton among others.
 And yet this seamingly incongruous leap from pop to folk to country/blues feels completely natural once you have heard her music and learned what this artist is all about.
 Hannah White is one of the UK's true singer songwriters: committed to her lyrics and delivering them always in beautiful, melodic tones.